Caca-XP/Realm-of-Feasts/README.md

 1. Compile and run App.cpp
 2.
 ## Testing
- The application was tested using Unit Testing.

- The tests can be found in the RealmOfFeastsTest folder in the tests directory.
+ The application was tested using Unit Tests.The tests can be found in the RealmOfFeastsTest folder in the tests directory.

 # Version History

 ## Alpha
 Basic functionality of the App.

 Released on:

 Tag:

 Release:

 ## Beta